SimonMossmyr/w3x-spec/doo.md

  # war3map.doo (The doodad file for trees)

-The file contains the trees definitions and positions.
+The file contains the doodad definitions and positions.

 ## File format

-The DOO file consists of a 16 byte header, followed by doodad data of usually 50 bytes (size can vary), followed by a special doodads header and special doodads data of 16 bytes each.
+The DOO file consists of

+ 1. A 16 byte doodad header,
+ 2. Doodad data of usually 50 bytes (size can vary) for each doodad,
+ 3. A special doodads header,
+ 4. Special doodads data of 16 bytes each,
+ 5. A 16 byte tree header, and
+ 6. Tree data of usually 50 bytes (size can vary) for each tree.

  The special doodads can't be edited once they are placed.

-### Header
+### Doodad header

 | Size | Description | Default value |
 |-----|-----|------|